Treating vaginal pinworms (Enterobius vermicularis)

 Pinworm eggs can survive 2-3 weeks on a surface but do not come from animals.
 You can usually see pinworms if you or your child are infected because they are about as big as a staple and white.
 They tend to appear in the toilet or underwear.

-Helminths – these types of parasitic worms, also known as nematodes – feed on the blood of the host, and can be a cause of iron-deficiency anaemia.
+Helminths – parasitic worms, also known as nematodes – feed on the host’s blood and can cause iron-deficiency anaemia.

 Understanding vaginal and urinary tract pinworms